designmodo/html-website-templates/README.md

 # Free Static HTML Website Templates

+No matter how many times your amazing, absolutely brilliant work is rejected by the client, for whatever dopey, arbitrary reason, there is often another amazing, absolutely brilliant solution possible.

 Free Static HTML Email templates created using the [Slides Website Builder](https://designmodo.com/slides/).

 Here are a few [static website templates](https://designmodo.com/static-website-templates/) you can use for free.